 Northern Uganda has recently emerged from nearly 30 years of civil conflict and war that has left the region isolated from much of the country, including in the languages spoken.
 Helping this region to recover and join the rest of the country means providing education that is relevant to these communities.
 We have developed early childhood education materials and training in five local languages.
 These are now being used in six districts and reach over 100,000 children and their parents.
 These tools have also been incorporated into the national teacher training curriculum, and are now available for any teacher seeking to offer instruction in these five languages.

 We also provide early childhood education in local language to the Maa-speaking people from Laikipia, Kenya.
-This project has provided Maa-language materials to 14 primary schools and 22 kindergartens and we hope to extend this work to other communities in the remote and arid regions of Kenya.
+This project has provided Maa-language materials to 28 primary schools (including a special school for children with disabilities) and 45 kindergartens and we hope to extend this work to other communities in the remote and arid regions of Kenya.

 It has been proven that learning in your mother tongue at a young age better prepares you for education success.
 This is the case even if you wish to become fluent in another language.